Dimitri Marick: 1991–2001

-Dimitri Marick first appears in Pine Valley in 1991 when he rescues Natalie Marlowe from the well her identical twin sister, Janet Green, trapped her in on the Wildwind estate.
+Dimitri Marick first appears in Pine Valley in 1991 when he rescues Natalie Marlowe from the well her sister, Janet Green, trapped her in on the Wildwind estate.
 She resembles his comatose wife, Angelique, which attracts him to her.
 While he nurses her back to health, Dimitri becomes obsessively in love with her.
 His housekeeper, Helga, who is also Angelique's mother, is not pleased about this.
 He lies to Natalie that his wife died years ago.
 Once Natalie recovers and everyone learns what happened to her at Janet's hand, Natalie's fiancé, Trevor Dillon, tries to reconcile with her.
 Natalie rejects her fiancé, Trevor Dillon, because Janet fooled him into thinking she was Natalie and he slept with her.
 Dimitri and Natalie become engaged.
 Unbeknown to Dimitri, Angelique has awoken from her coma and Helga brings her to Dimitri and Natalie's engagement party.
 Natalie leaves Dimitri and reunites with Trevor.
 Dimitri reconciles with his wife.

 Dimitri begins an affair with Erica Kane.
 He falls in love with her, but feels he must stay with Angelique.
 Edmund Grey, the son of a Marick family maid and gardener, returns to town to see Angelique, his close childhood friend.
 Dimitri is furious to see Edmund again since he had stolen money from Dimitri's father to pay for his education.
 Dimitri is stunned when Edmund informs him that they are half-brothers.
 Edmund had discovered this when he found Hugo Marick's will that states he is not only his illegitimate son, but that he is the lawful heir to Wildwind.
 Helga had planted the will as revenge for Dimitri's affair with Erica, but when Dimitri assures Helga he is now completely devoted to Angelique, she destroys the will in order to keep the estate for her daughter.
 Edmund files a lawsuit to have Hugo's body exhumed, which causes the hatred between him and Dimitri to deepen even more.
 Eventually, the truth about what Helga did is revealed and she dies.
 Dimitri and Edmund agree to put the past behind them and they bond as brothers.
 They develop an extremely close and loving relationship, but they also continue to have a standing rivalry.